 But we walk by faith, not by sight (2Co 5:7 KJV).
 You can’t see it now except through the eyes of faith.
 But Donald Trump won, and God will reveal it, and God will defeat every plan of Satan to put Joe Biden in the White House.

 2 Corinthians 5:7 was never meant to be an excuse for denying the facts.
 How did the Bible say to identify false prophets?

 If a prophet speaks in the name of the LORD but the thing does not take place or prove true, it is a word that the LORD has not spoken.
-The prophet has spoken it presumptuously;(Deu 18:22 NRSV)
+The prophet has spoken it presumptuously;(Deuteronomy 18:22 NRSV)

 If it does not take place or prove true, it is a word that the LORD has not spoken.
 I know I keep repeating that, but you seem to have a hard time accepting it.
 Micaiah told the people to watch what happens and see which prophet’s word comes true.
 That’s how you will know which prophet is true, and which prophet is false.
-You don’t need to “walk by faith not by sight” to know if the 400 prophets are false.
+You don’t need to “walk by faith not by sight” to know the 400 prophets are false.
 Just compare what they said with the facts.
 The king is dead, and 306 electoral votes is still more than 232.
 At this point, no one can change the results of the election without overturning the Constitution.

 All the prophets said Trump would win.
 How could all those prophets have been wrong?